michaelruppe/FSAE/TSAL/README.md

 To comply with FSAE rules the voltage systems on board are galvanically isolated.
 The clearances on-board require it to be conformal coated.

+### Failure Modes - Fail Unsafe
+ - Should the output of comparator U2 become disabled, R12 will continually pull the gate of Q1 high, energising the relay coil and indicating that a safe voltage is present.
+ - If J1 is disconnected the TSAL will continually indicate a safe voltage is present - regardless of whether this is true or not.

+These failure modes are clearly undesirable but deemed an acceptable risk for a first-revision TSAL.
+The reasons these modes are fail-unsafe is due to the action of the comparator: The particular comparator chosen (LM311) has an open-collector output which must be accompanied by a pullup resistor.
+Since the switching action of the comparator pulls the output low and is capable of driving a relay directly, a suggested improvement is to either drive the relay coil directly (which also inverts the output action).
+This would reduce the parts count, removing Q1 from the BOM and reduce the number of critical components.
+Alternatively, a comparator with a push-pull output could be selected and directly substituted for U2.

+### Failure Modes - Fail Safe
+ - Should the TSAL-HVM lose power, the coil of relay K1 will be de-energised and its contacts will open.
+This will continually signal that dangerous voltage is present in the Tractive System.
+While that may not necessarily be true, the implausible behaviour of the TSAL should alert engineers that a fault is present: Either the AIRs are stuck closed, the Tractive System capacitors are remaining charged or a fault is present in the TSAL.
+All of these plausible causes should warrant due caution.

 ## Indicator module (DRV)
 ![](TSAL-DRV/render.png)